opencaesar/oml-tutorials/tutorial-2.md

 	includes <http://example.com/tutorial2/description/objectives#>
 ```

-12. Let us check that our ontologies are stil good, by running the task `tutorial2/oml/build` from the [=Gradle Task view=], and waiting for it to finish running in the [=Gradle Executions view=].
+12. Let us check that our ontologies are still good, by running the task `tutorial2/oml/build` from the [=Gradle Task view=], and waiting for it to finish running in the [=Gradle Executions view=].
 This should run with no errors.

 **New Queries**

 Now that we have defined the vocabulary of the first pattern, and used it in the mission description, we will create a SPARQL query to extract the pattern instances from the description.

-13. Creat the file `src/sparql/objectives.sparql` and copy the following SPARQL code as its content.
+13. Create the file `src/sparql/objectives.sparql` and copy the following SPARQL code as its content.
 It looks for objectives in the model and selects their ids and names.

 ```scala
 PREFIX base:        <http://example.com/tutorial2/vocabulary/base#>